Development of Offshore Wind Energy in India - Legal Framework

-Georg is Head of Arbitration Germany and part of the firm's Global Arbitration Group, advising both private and state parties on complex arbitrations and cross-border litigations.
+Georg Scherpf is Head of Arbitration Germany and member of the firm's Global Arbitration Group, advising both private and state parties on complex arbitrations and cross-border litigations.

 Georg works with the firm's Global Arbitration Group representing clients in commercial and investment arbitrations as well as in complex cross-border litigations.
 He also sits as arbitrator.

 His commercial arbitration work covers a broad range of legal issues and sectors including international trade (CISG), corporate disputes (joint venture and post-M&A), energy (particularly wind, PV and CSP) as well as construction disputes.
 He has represented clients in ad hoc arbitrations seated in Germany, England, Switzerland, Austria, France, and Singapore and under various institutional rules (DIS, ICC, LCIA, AAA, SIAC and SCAI).
 Georg has a particular focus on disputes relating to investments and business transactions in the wider CIS region and the Western Balkans.

 His public international law experience includes advising clients in relation to bilateral investment treaties (BITs) and multilateral investment treaties including the Energy Charter Treaty (ECT).
 He has acted for investors in several complex treaty cases (ICSID, UNCITRAL and ad hoc) relating to infrastructure and energy investments in Spain, Czech Republic, Albania, and Germany.
 Closely related to his investment arbitration work, albeit of commercial nature, is his disputes work in the field of political risk insurance and Climate Change.